KMouris/R_fac_snow/README.md

 Will be added as soon as code is released.

 ## Modules
+Overview of the main modules without an explanation of each function.
 ### pt_raster_manipulation.py
 Code reads precipitation and temperature values from .txt ASCII raster files (in either monthly, daily or hourly time intervals) and saves the data for each raster cell in .csv files with the following information: